JKTKops/JKTKops.github.io/_posts/computer-architecture/2022-08-08-basics-overview.md

 We executed the unconditional jump immediately in the fetch stage (and have the decoder pass on a `NOP` instead of the now-useless `JMP`).
-As a result, the erroneous instruction never enters the pipeline at all, and we even finish one cycle faster.
+As a result, the erroneous instruction never enters the pipeline at all, and we even finish two cycles faster.
 Nice!

 What if that unconditional jump was a conditional branch?
 Let's not worry about types of conditional branches here; let's just assume that the same `JMP 2` instruction now needs